jolleyjoe/ngProgressBar/README.md

 $scope.max_count = 11;
 ```
 - 'on-stop' is a callback function which will fire when the timer reaches the max.
--  To stop the timer on a button press, the 'start' attribute is being observed, so in your controller, just set the relevant scope variable to false.
+-  To stop the timer on a button press :  The 'start' attribute is being observed, so in your controller, just set the relevant scope variable to false.
 Your callback function might look like this :

 ```sh